 Study of forests and their interactions with physical, chemical, and biological factors in the context of ecosystems.
-Includes physiognomy, nutrient cycling, climatic factors, soils, fire and distrubance, succession, and harvesting and management.
-Lab includes forest mensuration and analysis and introduction to SILVALI.
-Three lecture, three laboratory each week.
+Includes physiognomy, nutrient cycling, climatic factors, soils, fire and disturbance, succession, and harvesting and management.
+Lab includes forest mensuration and analysis and introduction to SILVA.
+Three lecture, three laboratories each week.
 Prerequisites: BIOL 322 or 301.